mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 The government provides very few services.
-Most infrastructure, including utilities, roads, schools and hospitals, is created and maintained by private entities, some for-profit but many operate as non- profits, cooperatives or charities.
+Most infrastructure, including utilities, roads, schools and hospitals, is created and maintained by private entities, some for-profit but many operate as non-profits, cooperatives or charities.
 Article Twelve of the Avastan Charter, however, guarantees the rights to breathe and to stay warm, with much of the 3% value-added tax that comprises the bulk of the government's funding going to maintaining basic sheltering services to those in need.

 GOVERNMENT

 The Avastan Charter forms the basis of Avastan's limited government.
 Fairly rare among constitutional documents, the Charter begins by listing what the government cannot do.
 It cannot charge for land, it